Amursana: Family

 Amursana was born in 1723 to a noble mother from the Dzungar-Oirat tribe and taisha or crown prince of the Khoit-Oirat clan.
-Amursana's mother, Boitalak (博託洛克) was the daughter of Tsewang Rabtan, leader of the Dzungar-Oirat tribe following the death of Galdan Boshugtu Khan.
-She first married Danjung (丹衷), the eldest son of Lha-bzang Khan, ruler of the Khoshut-Oirat tribe.
+Amursana's mother, Boitalak (Bótuōluòkè), was the daughter of Tsewang Rabtan, leader of the Dzungar-Oirat tribe following the death of Galdan Boshugtu Khan.
+She first married Danjung (Dānzhōng), the eldest son of Lha-bzang Khan, ruler of the Khoshut-Oirat tribe.
 Following Danjung's death c.
 1717, allegedly at the hands of his father-in-law, Boitalak married Amursana's father, a taisha or crown prince of the Khoit-Oirat clan.